johanncatalla/DATA-EDITOR/README.md

 Bug fixes

 # PROPERTIES
-The search functionality has the following properties:
+The search functionality of the Text Editor has the following properties:
 * It can be case-sensitive or case-insensitive
 * Multiple Words in the search bar are considered separate.
 * The keywords are matched to the sentences that contain them, regardless of the keyword's position in the sentence.